Home / Restoration

 Experimental Projects

-CEERP supports multiple pilot projects that investigate the role of beneficial use of dredged material and large woody debris to enhance ecosystem restoration.
-These sites are closely monitored to assess these experimental actions as tools for restoration.
+CEERP supports several pilot projects designed to investigate the role of beneficial use of dredged material along with large wood to enhance ecosystem restoration.
+Sites are closely monitored to assess these experimental actions as tools for restoration.

 Woodland Islands

-The Woodland Islands project was a collaborative effort to restore juvenile salmon-friendly, low-velocity wetland habitats using sediment from routine navigation channel dredging.
-The project successfully created 7 acres of new land, enhancing habitats for juvenile salmonids, bird species, and other native wildlife.
-Woodland Islands has also served as a site for studying the effects of dredged material placement on benthic assemblages.
+The Woodland Islands project is a collaborative effort to restore low-velocity wetland habitats for juvenile salmon using sediment derived from routine navigation channel dredging.
+The project successfully created a 7-acre island, enhancing habitats for juvenile salmonids, bird species, and other native wildlife.
+Woodland Islands is also a study site for potential effects of dredged material placement on benthic assemblages.

 South Bachelor Island

-The South Bachelor Island project cleared 120,000 cubic yards of dredged sand, reconnecting a floodplain wetland to the Columbia River and opening 40 acres of vital habitat for use by outmigrating juvenile salmon, improving their survivability odds on their way to the ocean.
-This project also placed 90,000 cubic yards of the dredged material downstream to create shallow water habitat.
-WDFW has monitored the entrainment of that sediment to help inform future dredged material placement efforts.
+The South Bachelor Island project included extensive vegetation removal and excavation of 120,000 cubic yards of dredged sand.
+This resulted in the reconnection of a floodplain wetland to the Columbia River and the reopening of 40 acres of vital juvenile salmon habitat used for outmigration, thus improving the odds of surviving to enter the ocean.
+Additionally, this project placed 90,000 cubic yards of the dredged material downstream of the restoration site to create shallow water habitat.
+The Washington Department of Fish and Wildlife has monitored the entrainment of the placed sediment to help inform future dredged material placement efforts.

 South Tongue Point

-The South Tongue Point project transformed 22 acres of dredged material deposited in the 1950s into tidal wetland through floodplain reconnection and deposition of large wood.
-This habitat provides rearing and feeding grounds for juvenile salmon and steelhead, with ongoing native plant restoration to enhance ecosystem resilience.
-It is also the site of a rare restoration-related field experiment, in this case to determine the function of logs placed in channels to support the juvenile salmon food web.
+The South Tongue Point project transformed 22 acres of dredged material placed in the 1950s into a tidal wetland through floodplain reconnection and incorporation of large wood.
+This newly opened habitat provides rearing and feeding grounds for juvenile salmon and steelhead.
+This is the first study site for large wood placement according to a design that enables quantitative assessment of the effects on salmon prey and data collection continues.
+There is ongoing native plant restoration to enhance ecosystem resilience.

 How We Get the Work Done